vlaktron/ruby-ta-poc/README.md

 # Ruby-ta-poc

-Test repo for expermenting with a Ruby based test automation framework for API and UI tests
+Test repo for experimenting with a Ruby based test automation framework for API and UI tests

 ## Usage